timothyhahn/jeeveshikedthepct/src/routes/chapters/03-chapter-3.md

 afterward, we crashed in some bushes that we found out were infested with rattlesnakes.

 The next two days led us through some of the windiest parts of the trail, constantly fighting to stand up straight.
-I had also developed some painful blisters, and the final descent into the road where I'd hitch into Tehachapi found me slowed to a gentle crawl.
+I had also developed some painful blisters and the final descent into the road where I'd hitch into Tehachapi found me slowed to a gentle crawl.
 Eventually, somehow, I made it to road crossing and limped into the town of Tehachapi.

 <Images images={[